marklogic/marklogic-docker/README.md

 - 10.0-7.3-centos-1.0.0-ea - MarkLogic Developer Docker image includes all features and is limited to developer use
 - 10.0-8.1-centos-1.0.0-ea2 - MarkLogic Developer Docker image includes all features and is limited to developer use
 - 10.0-8.3-centos-1.0.0-ea3 - MarkLogic Developer Docker image includes all features and is limited to developer use
+- 10.0-9-centos-1.0.0-ea4 - MarkLogic Developer Docker image includes all features and is limited to developer use